python-hyper/h11/README.rst

 about this being a problem in practice.
 But I'm not majorly opposed to adding support for more features here either.

+When parsing chunked encoding, we parse but discard "chunk extensions".
+This is an extremely obscure feature that allows arbitrary metadata to be interleaved into a chunked transfer stream.
+This metadata has no standard uses, and proxies are allowed to strip it out.
+I don't think anyone will notice this lack, but it could be added if someone really wants it; I just ran out of energy for implementing weirdo features no-one uses.

 Protocol changing/upgrading: h11 has has full support for transitioning to a new protocol, via either Upgrade: headers (e.g., ``Upgrade: websocket``) or the ``CONNECT`` method.
 Note that this